 The Company reviews long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
 In order to determine if assets have been impaired, assets are grouped and tested at the lowest level for which identifiable independent cash flows are available ("asset group").
 An impairment loss is recognized when the sum of projected undiscounted cash flows is less than the carrying value of the asset group.
 The measurement of the impairment loss to be recognized is based on the difference between the fair value and the carrying value of the asset group.
-Fair value can be determined using a market approach, income approach or cost approach.
-The reversal of impairment losses is prohibited.
+Fair value has been determined using a market approach.